jcblaisecruz02/Tagalog-BERT/README.md

   year={2019}
 }
 ```
-### *** UPDATES 7/11/2019 ***
+### *** UPDATES 7/12/2019 ***

-We've added a cased BERT-Large model with a smaller MSL (128) so you can fit it in a 16GB GPU with a smaller batch size (16) without hurting the performance.
-We've also updated the BERT-Base models to use a larger MSL (512) the same as Google Research's checkpoints.
+1. We've added BERT-Large models in a smaller MSL (128) to allow it to fit in GPUs with smaller batch sizes without hurting model performance.
+We use a batch size of 16 on a 16GB GPU.

-### *** UPDATES 7/5/2019 ***

-We're working on training and open-sourcing the following stuff:
-1. BERT-Base models with larger maximum sequence lengths (512 MSL)
-2. BERT-Base models that use whole word masking
+2. We've updated the BERT-Base models to use the standard MSL (512) the same as Google's checkpoints.
-3. BERT-Large models in both cased and uncased flavors.

-Stay tuned!
+3. We've included BERT-Base models that use Whole Word Masking (WWM) that show improved results in entailment and sentence-pair classification tasks.

 ---